nextcloud/server-packages/centos/README.md

 =========

 This repository can be used to build a very basic RPM suited for CentOS 7.
 It uses Apache 2.4 with PHP-FPM to avoid conflicts with existing PHP 5.4 applications.
+This also running Apache with a multi-threaded MPM while using mod_php a multi-threaded MPM is not recommended.

 The package has been built following official Nextcloud documentation and guidelines about strong directory permissions.
 See: https://docs.nextcloud.org/